Avishai Margalit: Occidentalism: the West in the Eyes of its Enemies

 This book Occidentalism: the West in the Eyes of its Enemies, written jointly with the writer and journalist Ian Buruma, originated in a 2002 article in the New York Review of Books.
 According to the book, Occidentalism is a worldview that influences many, often conflicting, ideologies.
-As a view about the West and about Western civilization, it is infused with strong elements of de-humanization: the western man, on this view, is a machine-like creature.
+As a view of the West and Western civilization, it is infused with strong elements of de-humanization: the Western man, in this view, is a machine-like creature.
 He is efficient yet soul-less, emotionally obtuse and led by a perverse value system.

 The book claims that the occidental worldview is itself rooted in the West.
-It emerges, the authors argue, out of the Romantic Movement, especially in its German version, later to be taken up by the Slavophil movement.
+It emerges, the authors argue, out of the Romantic Movement, especially in its German version, later to be taken up by the Slavophile movement.
 In the 20th century it can be traced to fascism – prominently in its German and Japanese varieties – on the one hand, and to communist Maoism on the other.
 Nowadays it is political Islam that is thoroughly imbued with a particularly pernicious version of Occidentalism.
-In it, the additional idea is found, that the West, via its representatives who are currently ruling many Moslem countries, is the carrier of a new Jahiliyya – namely, ignorance and barbarism of the sort that ruled the world before the evangelical mission of the prophet Mohamed.
+In it, the additional idea is found, that the West, via its representatives who are currently ruling many Muslim countries, is the carrier of a new Jahiliyya – namely, ignorance and barbarism of the sort that ruled the world before the evangelical mission of the prophet Mohammed.